jsdclxvi/Reforestation/README.md

-## Why did the opera singer go sailing?
-They wanted to hit the high Cs.
+## A red and a blue ship have just collided in the Caribbean.
+Apparently the survivors are marooned.